ChefYeshpal/webapp-farmingsim/README.md

 ## Stuff I wanna add

 - [ ] Farm land
+    - Should be divided into 9 chunks, the player initially has access to the bottom right chunk
+    - Other chunks can be bought for a certain price, with their price being different depending on how far they are
 - [ ] A tractor
     - Should be controllable via wasd or arrow keys
     - Should be upgradable?